esphome/esphome-docs/components/light/sonoff_d1.rst

 between ESP8266 and MCU. ``sonoff_d1`` component implements this protocol and translates between HA light commands and serial messages.

-For detailed instructions on how to replace the stock firmware with ESPHome see :doc:`/devices/sonoff_s20`.
-You will need to locate GPIO0 pin and serial port.
+To replace the stock firmware with ESPHome you will need to locate GPIO0 pin and serial port.
 Photos below should help.

 .. figure:: images/sonoff_d1_gpio0.jpg
     :align: center